-6.10 Compliance Update
+6.9 Compliance Update

 Peggy Dunn presented an update on compliance items from the California Department of Education (CDE).
-She reported the Special Education Plans (SEP) have been submitted to meeting the CDE deadline.
-Peggy said the next step is CDE reviewing the plans and then sending letters to the LEAs and SELPA.
+She reported the Special Education Plans (SEP) have been submitted to CDE meeting the CDE deadline.
+The next step is CDE reviewing the plans and then sending letters to the LEAs and SELPA.